parthi2929/testrpc/README.md

 Minimal Zerorpc test app

-http delayed response being tested due to heroku's 30 sec request timeout limitation.

-test the functionatlity at http://localhost:8080/test
+heroku's 30 sec request time out situation successfully handled via http delayed request, however, this results in unwanted prefixed spaces in front of response, that should be duly handled in client.